-1) Remote Temperature Sensor (Model: TEMP\VS)
+- 1) Remote Temperature Sensor (Model: TEMP\VS).
 Measures battery temperature for automatic adjustment of the charging parameters (temperature compensation of voltage).
 The standard length of the cable is 3m.
 The TEMP\VS connects to the port (3) on the controller.
-NOTE: Without the RTS plugged in the battery temperature will be set to a fixed value 25°C.

-2) Remote Meter (Model: MT50)

-The digital remote meter displays system operating information and errors and allows parameter setting and self-diagnostics (see Annex III).
+Note: without the RTS plugged in the battery temperature will be set to a fixed value 25°C. - Remote Meter (Model: MT50).
+The digital remote meter displays system operating information and errors and allows parameter setting and selfdiagnostics (see Annex III). - 3) USB to RJ-45 converter (Model: PTR-USB).
+The USB to RJ-45 converter is used to monitor the solar charge controller using Solar Station PC software.

-3) Super Parameter Programmer (Model: SPP-02)

-The SPP-02 allows for "one-button" parameter configuration which is suitable for both single or bulk quantity products.

-4) USB To RS-485 converter (Model: PTR-USB)

-USB To RS-485 converter is used to monitor the solar charge controller using Solar Station PC software.
 The length of cable is 1.5m.
-The PTR-USB connects to the RS-485 port on the controller.
+The PTR-USB connects to the RS-485 port on the controller. - 4) WiFi Module to connect to mobile app (Model: EBOX-WIFI).
+Creates a Wi-Fi network for your mobile phone or tablet to connect to the free Solar Station mobile app, to monitor and set parameters of the solar charge controller. - 5) Super Parameter Programmer (Model: SPP-02).
+Allows for "one-button" parameter configuration (suitable for both single or bulk quantity products).